 The Old Operating Theatre Museum and Herb Garrett

-February 3, 2008 at 10:53 pm | In General, London, Out and About, Random, Tourism, Travel, UK, museum | 1 CommentTags: health, herb, London, medicine, operating theatre, review, Tourism, Travel, UK, Victorian
+February 3, 2008 at 10:53 pm | Posted in General, London, museum, Out and About, Random, Tourism, Travel, UK | 1 CommentTags: health, herb, London, medicine, operating theatre, review, Tourism, Travel, UK, Victorian

 Britain’s only surviving 19th century operating theatre was today’s tourist spot.
 The Old Operating Theatre Museum and Herb Garrett is a relatively small museum hidden in a fairly non-descript building near London Bridge.
 While on St Thomas street keep an eye out for number 9, a church like building – perhaps quite difficult to differentiate in London – and hopefully you’ll have found the museum.
 A quick climb up the narrow spiral staircase and you’ll be at the gift shop/ ticket counter.
 For £5.40 (adult) you can proceed up another staircase to the attic that houses the display cases and operating theatre.